jpniederer/readable/README.md

 # readable
 Project #2 from Udacity's React Nanodegree.
 The project covers React and Redux.
 The application allows users to make posts, vote on posts, and comment on them.
-As part of the project criterian, all state is managed by redux.
+As part of the project criteria, all state is managed by redux.

 ## Installation Instructions
 The commands below can be used to install and run the application.